Natix1/Notif_Creator/README.md

 Solution #2 - Didn't place icon.ico and Notif creator.py together

 1. Place notif creator.py and icon.ico in the same folder
+\

+By the way im a trash developer so dont expect much from this